Menu Search

 7. GZA - Liquid Swords

-“Liquid Swords” is the title track and second single released from GZA‘s Liquid Swords album, one of 1995’s best albums.
-With RZA in top form on the boards and with GZA proving he is one of the best Wu-Tang emcees, “Liquid Swords” is a monument in Hip Hop – the song and the album alike.
+“Liquid Swords” is the title track and second single from GZA‘s Liquid Swords album, one of 1995’s standout releases.
+With RZA’s masterful production and GZA’s sharp lyricism, “Liquid Swords” became a monumental piece in Hip Hop, both as a song and an album.

-Regarding the song GZA later commented “Usually I take a beat home and write to it for a few days, but it wasn’t like that with this track.
-I think RZA played the beat for me and I just spit to it right there.
-The hook was actually a routine from around ‘84 that me RZA and Ol’ Dirty would do: ‘When the emcees came, to live out the name.’
+Reflecting on the track, GZA commented, “Usually I take a beat home and write to it for a few days, but it wasn’t like that with this track.
+I think RZA played the beat for me, and I just spit to it right there.
+The hook was actually a routine from around ‘84 that me, RZA, and Ol’ Dirty would do: ‘When the emcees came, to live out the name.’
 Just like that.”

 8. The Pharcyde - Runnin'